OSGeo/OSGeoLive-doc/doc/quickstart/qgis_mapserver_quickstart.rst

 Start GeoExt viewer
 ================================================================================

-OSGeo-Live contains an example of web map viewer based on the GeoExt Javascript framework and using QGIS Server for rendering the map.
+OSGeoLive contains an example of web map viewer based on the GeoExt Javascript framework and using QGIS Server for rendering the map.

 * Click :menuselection:`Geospatial --> Web Services --> QGIS Server`